-- Cancers are common. - Nearly one out of two Californians will be diagnosed with a cancer at some point in their lives. - One in four Californians will die of a cancer. - About 142,000 new cancer cases and 54,000 cancer deaths occur in California each year. - Cancer data helps us understand the causes of cancers and how to prevent and treat cancers.
+- · Cancers are common. - " Nearly one out of two Californians will be diagnosed with a cancer at some point in their lives. - " One in four Californians will die of a cancer. - " Thousands of cancer cases and cancer deaths occur in California each year. - Cancers data helps us understand the causes of cancers and how to prevent and treat cancers.